 Extra Credit & Community Service Hours

-Students can earn credit by working production crew for a Cherokee Digital Media or LDTV Sports event at Cherokee.
+Students can earn credit by working on the production crew for a Cherokee Digital Media or LDTV Sports event at Cherokee.
 To earn the credit, students must sign up in advance for the event, arrive at crew call, effectively work their crew position, and stay through the completion of the event, which includes the breaking down of the equipment.
 Students can also create broadcast-quality content for Cherokee Digital Media and LDTV.
 Students may opt for extra credit or community service hours when signing up for events.